Supplier's reporting obligation

 d) Persons under 18 shall not be employed at night or in hazardous conditions.

-Reasonable cause to assume means that you have good reason to suspect that there is a severe deviation.
-Information about the severe deviation can, for example, be revealed during audits, in reports from civil society and research institutes or in the media.
+Reasonable grounds to assume means that there is good reason to suspect a severe deviation.
+Such information may emerge through audits, civil society and research institutions, or media coverage.

-Below are some examples which, if current contract terms had applied, would have given the suppliers of the products in question reasonable cause to assume that severe deviations existed.
+Below are examples of situations where suppliers, if the current contract clause had been in effect, would have had reasonable grounds to assume that severe deviations were occurring.

-Investigate the actual circumstance.
-This includes drawing attention to particularly vulnerable groups and, where possible, consulting in a meaningful way with the affected rights-holders.
+Investigate what constitutes an actual circumstance.
+This includes paying special attention to particularly vulnerable groups and, if possible, consulting in a meaningful way with affected rights-holders.

-Cease activities that cause or contribute to the severe deviation, if it occurs in your own operations or if you contribute to it in the supply chains.
+Cease activities that cause or contribute to the severe deviation, if it occurs in your own operations or if you contribute to it in your supply chains.

 Establish and follow up action plans to prevent and mitigate the severe deviation, if possible in meaningful consultation with affected rights-holders or their representatives.